 Industrious individuals even use these bags for a variety of craft projects.
 For instance, did you know you could crochet with plastic bags?
 People have created everything all kinds of useful items, including crocheted reusable shopping bags.

 Say no to double and triple-bagging to reduce plastic bag use

 If you’re at the store without reusable bags, don’t worry.
 There are still ways to reduce your usage.
 Ask your grocery bagger to not double or triple-bag your heavier items.
 If you’re bagging for yourself, it’s a simple matter to use fewer bags.
 You may need to be a little more careful, but you’ll avoid the use of several unnecessary bags.
 These are small changes, but they add up over time!

 Request paper instead of plastic

 This one is up to you.
 Paper bags take more water to produce and use more energy to transport, so they have their own share of problems.
 The production of paper bags leaves more of an ecological footprint, but they’re easier to dispose of responsibly.
 Paper bags can be composted or recycled, which keeps them out of the landfill.
 Either way, the best solution is still using your own reusable shopping bags.

 Recycling household waste in Austin, Texas

 If you’re in the Austin area, there’s a great solution for recycling home waste without waiting for pickup day or dealing with the lines at the drop-off center.
 Duke’s Junk Recycling handles all manner of residential junk, including furniture and mattresses.
 We’d love to make your recycling more convenient.
-Bring your junk to our new location at 6726 Burnet Rd., Austin, Texas, 78757.
+Bring your junk to our new location at 1602 Bench Mark Dr., Austin, Texas, 78728.
 We can’t wait to meet you!